 Follow these guidelines for safer recreation on our snowy, unmanaged terrain.
-Your responsible behavior now will not only protect others; it also ensures Colorado Search and Rescue’s limited volunteer resources are preserved for true backcountry emergencies.
-Donate to Colorado Search & Rescue Association here >>
+Your responsible preparation and behavior now will not only protect others — it just might save your life.

 Know Before You Go

-First, understand the risks:
+First, understand the risks

-Seek backcountry education and training:
+Seek backcountry education and training

-There are many types of education opportunities available to winter-sport enthusiasts — from basic avy-awareness training to professional-level certifications.
+There are many types of education opportunities available to winter-sport enthusiasts — from basic avalanch-awareness training to professional-level certifications.
 No matter your interests (skis, snowmobiles, etc.), you should select a class based on your activity and skill level.

 “You should look for a provider that wants to engage you in an educational process,” American Institute for Avalanche Research and Education’s executive director Vickie Hormuth said.
 “Be wary of any that promise to enable you to tackle big lines or bigger terrain after a single three-day experience.”

-Remember: Don’t venture out unless you know what you’re doing or are with someone who does.
-Bring an experienced friend, find a mentor or use a professional guide.
-A local coach can help you hone your skills over time — or hire an American Mountain Guides Association-certified guide who is responsible for keeping you safe.
-See the Outdoor Recreation Industry Office’s Winter Outdoor Recreation Directory for a listing of education, outfitter and guide resources >>
+Remember: Don’t venture out unless you know what you’re doing or are with someone who does — that includes wandering through a backcountry access point at your favorite ski resort.
+Bring an experienced friend, find a local coach that can help you hone your skills over time, or hire an American Mountain Guides Association-certified guide who is responsible for keeping you safe.
+See the Outdoor Recreation Industry Office’s Winter Outdoor Recreation Directory for a listing of education, outfitter and guide resources.

-Choose your destination with care:
+Choose your destination with care

-Also, you should be willing to stay home or pivot from your desired destination if conditions dictate.
+Colorado’s environment will keep you on your toes as conditions develop quickly.
+Things won’t always go to plan, and you should be willing to stay home or pivot from your desired destination if conditions dictate.
 Recreating with safety in mind requires flexibility, patience and a team-focused mindset.
 Always have a plan B in case a trailhead is closed and/or overcrowded, or if you encounter dangerous conditions.
 And respecting trail closures is a must — they’re closed for a reason.
 Discover local, state and federal trails and track closures on the Colorado Trail Explorer (COTREX) app.

-Be prepared for winter travel conditions:
+Be prepared for winter travel conditions

 Scan COTrip.org for travel warnings and pass-closure alerts before hitting the road.
 Be sure your car has winter-appropriate tires or compliant traction equipment.
 And, if you’re renting a vehicle, it’s best to reserve one with AWD or 4WD before heading up into the mountains.

 Stock your vehicle with winter emergency gear, like extra-warm clothing, food, water, a sleeping bag and more.
 If you find yourself in hazardous driving conditions, often the best course of action is to pull off the highway into the nearest town to wait it out.
 Follow suggested safe-driving guidelines like maintaining slower speeds, accelerating at a slower rate, not using cruise control in snowy conditions and keeping your gas tank more than half full.
-Head here for more Colorado travel safety tips >>

-Invest in proper equipment:
+Invest in or rent proper equipment

 Embody the backcountry spirit: